Tax system

 Tax evasion (evasión fiscal) is an ongoing problem in Spain, with billions yearly lost to unpaid taxes.
 Evasion comes in many forms, from large companies failing to fully declare their taxable bases to workers being paid ‘cash in hand.’

 The Spanish tax authority is increasing its efforts to clamp down on tax evasion.
-In early 2023, it announced that it would double down on investigating digital nomads and remote workers who claim they don’t reside in Spain in an attempt to pay income tax at non-resident levels.
+In 2023, it announced that it would double down on investigating digital nomads and remote workers who claim they don’t reside in Spain in an attempt to pay income tax at non-resident levels.

 Tax fines and penalties